Contraceptive rings are small, pliable, vaginally-inserted devices. They contain the same hormones as the pill and prevent pregnancy in a similar way.

 Types of Treatment

-Nuvaring is one of the best known contraceptive rings on the market, and is produced by Merck Sharp and Dohne.
-Nuvaring is also the only contraceptive product of its kind currently available in the UK.
+Nuvaring is a contraceptive ring produced by Merck Sharp and Dohne.
+It is the only contraceptive ring currently available in the UK.
 The ring itself is small, around 5 cm in diameter and 4 mm thick, and made out of flexible plastic.
 It is designed to be inserted into the vagina and taken out after three weeks.
-After a week’s rest period, another ring is inserted and the treatment cycle is repeated.
+After a 'no-ring' week, another ring is inserted and the treatment cycle is repeated.

 How do they work?

 Birth control rings work in an almost identical way to combined pills or patches.
 They contain a certain amount of synthetic hormones, which when released into the body helps to persuade it that ovulation has already taken place.
 This then means that the reproductive system does not produce an egg ready to be fertilised during the menstrual cycle.

 As it contains the same active constituents, the side effects associated with Nuvaring are comparable to those of combined pills.
 Some of the more common among these are headaches, breast tenderness and slight abdominal pain.
 More detailed information can be found in the patient leaflet.